 But what does this have to do with CC and BCC you ask?
 Well, these two acronyms are a throwback to the early days of email, during the introduction of carbon paper!
 CC means Carbon Copy, while the BCC meaning stands for Blind Carbon Copy, and both directly reference that magical piece of blue paper you would slide underneath a blank sheet.
 As you wrote or typed (on a typewriter) the carbon paper would transfer a copy to a fresh sheet underneath.
 If you have no idea what we’re talking about, then don’t feel bad, it was first invented way back in 1801 and is now mostly confined to a dusty exhibit in some museum.

-What is CC and BCC?
-The Differences
+What is the Difference Between CC and BCC?

 So, the meaning of CC and BCC is fairly straightforward.
 The two fields are designed to let you send copies of your email to multiple email addresses.
 But why two?
 And how is that different to adding multiple email addresses in the “To” field.
 Well, the real difference between CC and BCC in email is mostly down to email etiquette and, to a lesser degree, data protection.